JoeyShapiro/Cherry/README.md

 oh, its a proxy error. nginx is doing the timeout just remove cause, play with it. dont need it. looks bad

+best way. for color, that works its faster. otherwise have to change all values live

 ## TODO
 - [ ] debug vs prod
 - [x] basic site